richieippoliti/richieippoliti.co/README.md

-# Getting Started with Create React App
+# richieippoliti.com

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was completed to create a visually appealing portfolio for my academic experiences and studies.

 ## Available Scripts